rust-lang/cargo/src/doc/src/commands/cargo-init.md

 If the directory is not already in a VCS repository, then a new repository is created (see `--vcs` below).

-The "authors" field in the manifest is determined from the environment or configuration settings.
-A name is required and is determined from (first match wins):

-- `cargo-new.name` Cargo config value
-- `CARGO_NAME` environment variable
-- `GIT_AUTHOR_NAME` environment variable
-- `GIT_COMMITTER_NAME` environment variable
-- `user.name` git configuration value
-- `USER` environment variable
-- `USERNAME` environment variable
-- `NAME` environment variable

-The email address is optional and is determined from:

-- `cargo-new.email` Cargo config value
-- `CARGO_EMAIL` environment variable
-- `GIT_AUTHOR_EMAIL` environment variable
-- `GIT_COMMITTER_EMAIL` environment variable
-- `user.email` git configuration value
-- `EMAIL` environment variable

-See [the reference](../reference/config.html) for more information about configuration files.

 See [cargo-new(1)](cargo-new.html) for a similar command which will create a new package in a new directory.